matteo-meluzzi/WebConnect4/README.md

 # WebConnect4

-to start the game navigate to the right directory in the terminal and run: node start
+to start the game navigate to the right directory in the terminal and run: npm start
+or: node app.js <portnumber>
+e.g. node app.js 3000